FAS Schedule Change Legislation

 *With the approval of the Dean of Undergraduate Education, once- or twice-weekly seminars of two hours may begin at 9:45 am rather than be required to begin at 9:00 am, or at 12:45 pm rather than be required to begin at 12:00 pm, or at 3:45 pm rather than be required to begin at 3:00 pm..

-By Faculty vote, no class, committee or departmental meeting, tutorial, conference, examination, or other academic activity under the control of this Faculty and involving the presence of a voting member of this Faculty, and no meeting of any committee of this Faculty or any of its subdivisions, shall be scheduled on any of the days designated for meetings of the Faculty (usually the first Tuesday of the month, from 3 to 5 pm, October through May excluding January).
+By Faculty vote, no class meeting, tutorial conference, examination, or other academic activity under the control of this Faculty and involving the presence of a voting member of this Faculty, and no meeting of any committee of this Faculty or any of its subdivisions, shall be scheduled on any of the days designated for meetings of the Faculty (usually the first Tuesday of the month, from 3 to 5 pm, October through May excluding January).
 Exceptions to this rule may be granted only by the Dean of the Faculty of Arts and Sciences.

 Holidays and Days Preceding and Following Holidays and Vacations

 FAS classes will be held on observed Veterans Day (check the Academic Calendar for the specific date).
 Otherwise, classes should not be held on holidays or during vacations.
 By vote of the Faculty of Arts and Sciences, instructors are expected to hold regular classes on the days preceding and following holidays and vacations.
 Students should not be excused from class on those days or allowed to transfer temporarily from one section to another to accommodate a longer holiday or vacation.